Good Old-Fashioned Dilly Beans Canning Recipe

 - Spread a kitchen towel on the counter.
 Use your jar lifter to remove a warm jar from the canner, drain, and place on the towel.
 Keep the remaining jars in the canner, so they stay hot.

-- Add 1/4 teaspoon red pepper flakes, 1 clove of garlic, and 2 teaspoons of dried dill seeds or 1 head of dill to the bottom of the jar.
+- Add 1 clove of garlic, 1/4 teaspoon red pepper flakes, and 2 teaspoons of dried dill seeds or 1 head of dill to the bottom of the jar.

 - Pack the string beans lengthwise into the jars.
 Try to pack the beans tightly.
 Pour the hot pickling liquid over the string beans, leaving 1/2 inch of headspace.